 Mount Rushmore Area & When To Visit

-If you're looking for the ideal time to visit Mount Rushmore, mark your calendars...
+If you're looking for the best time to visit Mount Rushmore, mark your calendars...
 In 300,000 years, the monument will be visually perfect!
 It's true.
-Gutzon Borglum, the visionary sculptor who created the memorial, left 'extra' material in the carving to compensate for the natural wear and tear caused by the elements.
-Of course, a little extra rock hasn't kept almost two million visitors a year from paying homage to the 'Shrine to Democracy.'
+Gutzon Borglum, the visionary sculptor who created the memorial, left "extra" material in the carving to compensate for the natural wear and tear caused by the elements.
+Of course, a little extra rock hasn't kept almost two million visitors a year from paying homage to the "Shrine to Democracy."
 The abundant wildlife and natural beauty in the Black Hills, coupled with an assortment of amusements in nearby cities and towns, makes Mount Rushmore a vacation destination that should be at the top of every American's list.